ooni/ooni.org/content/nettest/vanilla-tor.md

 ---
 title: "Vanilla Tor"
-short_description: "This test examines the reachability of the Tor network (which is designed for online anonymity and censorship circumvention)."
+short_description: "This test measures the reachability of the Tor network."
-groups: ["tor"]
+groups: ["legacy"]
 ---

-This test examines the reachability of the [Tor network](https://www.torproject.org/) (which is designed for online anonymity and censorship circumvention).
+This test measures the reachability of the [Tor network](https://www.torproject.org/) (which is designed for online anonymity and censorship circumvention).

 The Vanilla Tor test attempts to start a connection to the Tor network.
 If the